 Parents are informed by the Local Authority of the decision regarding a place for their child.
 After you have been informed that your child has been offered a place, you will receive information regarding our induction programme for children joining our Foundation Stage so that you and your child can become familiar with school and can start in September with confidence.

-There are 90 places for new entrants in the Foundation Stage each year.
-Class sizes in Key Stage One (Foundation Stage, Year 1 and Year 2) are not permitted to exceed 30.
+There are 95 places for new entrants in the Foundation Stage each year.

 Whenever the school is oversubscribed the following criteria apply:

 1. Children in Local Authority Care - a child under the age of 18 years for whom the local authority provides accommodation by agreements with their parents/carers (Section 22 of the Children Act 1989) or who is the subject of a care order under Part IV of the Act.
 This applies equally to children who immediately after being looked after by the local authority became subject to an adoption, residence or special guardianship order.
 (As defined by Section 46 of the Adoption and Children Act 2002 or Section 8 or 14A of the Children Act 1989)